-Øystein S. LaBianca, Senior Director Dawn Dulhunty, Executive Director Lilianne Doukhan, Academic Advisor José Goris, Academic Advisor Jimmy Kijai, Academic Advisor Alfredo Mejia, Academic Advisor Marciana Popescu, Academic Advisor Jane Sabes, Academic Advisor Ralph Wood, Academic Advisor
+Charles Tidwell, Senior Director

+Dawn Dulhunty, Executive Director

+Lilianne Doukhan, Academic Supervisor

+José Goris, Academic Supervisor

+Jimmy Kijai, Academic Supervisor

+Øystein S. LaBianca, Academic Supervisor, Behavioral Science

+Marciana Popescu, Academic Supervisor

 Education at Andrews University has always been rooted in the concept of Christian service.
-Educators, nurses, agronomists, and various technicians have developed schools, hospitals, agricultural programs, and a host of other institutions and facilities that can improve the quality of life for people everywhere.
+Educators, administrators, nurses, agronomists, and various technicians have developed schools, hospitals, agricultural programs, and a host of other institutions and facilities that can improve the quality of life for people everywhere.
 Through its Affiliation and Extension Programs Andrews University has made it possible for students to earn degrees at off-campus locations around the world.
 The MSA: International Development is one such program.
 Its principle purpose is to provide a venue for in-service training of professionals (whether working with humanitarian assistance, economic development, international business, or other social and community initiatives) whose work responsibilities and life situation do not permit a return to full-time study at a university campus.
 The interdisciplinary program takes four to five years to complete and it draws on the strength of all six schools of the university.
 Students attend three-week intensive sessions once a year for four years at extension sites in various locations around the world.
-The goal of the Program is to strengthen organizations in project management skills.
+The goal of the Program is to strengthen organizations in project management skills and administration.
 The ultimate goal is to enable graduates to acquire whatever capacities they need to be effective agents in assisting communities to attain well-being for its present members and their future generations.